 This article is more than 1 year old

-Liz Austen is Head of Evaluation and Research at Sheffield Hallam University
+Liz Austen is Associate Dean Teaching and Learning (Social Sciences and Arts) at Sheffield Hallam University

 Yet again, a TASO report has concluded there is limited sector evidence of causal impact regarding interventions which aim to close equality gaps in higher education.